Skip to main content

 Whether a breast lift (mastopexy) is appropriate can only be determined through a consultation with a Specialist Plastic Surgeon.
 During this consultation, Dr Sophie will assess factors such as breast shape, skin condition, and nipple position, and will discuss potential risks, alternatives, and whether this procedure may be suitable for you.

-Can a breast lift improve the appearance of large areolas?
+Can a breast lift (mastopexy) include changes to the areola?

-What is the difference between breast lift (mastopexy) surgery and having breast implants?
+What is the difference between a breast lift and breast implants?